discos/doc/developer/protocols/backends.rst

 .. danger::
    This protocol is still a draft and is subject to potentially disruptive changes

-*****************
+****************
-Backend protocols
+Backend protocol
-*****************
+****************

 This section describes the protocol used by DISCOS to communicate with external backends.
-You can find reported the protocol definition, the grammar definition and a simple example implementation of the protocol server as a twisted protocol.
+Here you can find the protocol definition, the grammar definition and a simple example implementation of the protocol server as a twisted protocol.
 This definition is liberally inspired by the one used by KAT telescope for device communication ([KAT]_) as we found that work of really good quality.

 ==================== ===============
 **Protocol Version** 1.0
-**Last revision**    06/05/2015
+**Last revision**    12/05/2015
 **Status**           DRAFT
 ==================== ===============

 Introduction
 ============

-*DISCOS BACKEND PROTOCOL* consits of carriage-return  + newline separated text messages sent synchronously over a TCP/IP connection.
+*DISCOS BACKEND PROTOCOL* consits of newline separated text messages sent synchronously over a TCP/IP connection.
 Messages can be of two kinds: request and reply.
 Requests are sent from a client to a server, while replies are sent from the server in response to a client's request.
-Each request must receive one and only one reply message back.
-In this kind of topology the client will be tipically represented by a DISCOS component, while the server is represented by the backend controller.
+Each request must receive one and only one reply message back and in this kind of topology the client will be tipically represented by a DISCOS component, while the server is represented by the backend controller.
 This version of the protocol does not impose any constraint to the number of clients connecting to a server but leaves to the clients the responsibility of orchestrating their requests in a consistent way.
 Implementations consisting of a single client will be the first and foremost ones.

-Here you can find a quick list of the requests defined by the protocol, which will be better described in next sections:
+Here you can find a quick list of the requests defined by the protocol, which will be better described in the next sections:

 ======================== =======================================
 Request                  Description